Medicine

 Enrofloxacin for cats uses

 As an antibiotic, enrofloxacin is effective in treating different infections caused by bacteria.
-As a broad-spectrum antibiotic, it can be used against both gram negative and gram positive bacteria which can be either anaerobic or aerobic.
+As a broad-spectrum antibiotic, it can be used against both gram-negative and gram-positive bacteria which can be either anaerobic or aerobic.
 However, it is most commonly prescribed against gram-negative bacteria.

 Despite its effectiveness, enrofloxacin is not an antibiotic for cats which is commonly used as a first option.
 This is unlike most other broad-spectrum antibiotics.
 It is usually reserved for when other options have been exhausted or have lost their effectiveness.

 The reason enrofloxacin is not usually prescribed initially is due to the prevalence of negative side effects and the desire to reduce bacterial resistance.
 A sensitivity test will need to be carried out to determine the type of bacteria which has caused the infection.
 In doing so, we can tell if enrofloxacin will be an effective treatment.
+It should be noted that these tests can prevent unnecessary exposure to the antibiotic, thereby safeguarding the cat's health.

 Baytril is not the only antibiotic for cats.
 Learn about another with our article on the uses, dosage and side effects of feline cephalexin.